 And if you think it’s beautiful on the outside, wait until you see what’s waiting for you inside.
 The grand reception rooms, magnificent staircases, ornate period features and cosy parlours give you an intimate taste of life through the centuries.

 The Buccleuch Collection

-The exquisite rooms in Drumlanrig are home to stunning paintings, tapestries and objects d’art and many pieces from the internationally acclaimed Buccleuch Art Collection.
-Created over many generations and five centuries by the Montagu, Douglas and Scott forbears of the Dukes of Buccleuch and Queensberry it is internationally recognised as one of the most important in the country.
+The exquisite rooms in Drumlanrig are home to stunning paintings, tapestries and objects d’art with many pieces from the internationally acclaimed Buccleuch Art Collection.
+Created over many generations and five centuries by the Montagu, Douglas and Scott forbears of the Dukes of Buccleuch and Queensberry, it is internationally recognised as one of the most important in the country.
 Pride of place goes to Rembrandt’s An Old Woman Reading, but there is also a lot more to discover.

 The Douglas Family

 Visit Drumlanrig Castle and you’ll immerse yourself in over 600 years of The Douglas Family’s history.
 The story began in the 14th Century when William, the son of James, 2nd Earl of Drumlanrig (who died at Otterburn in 1388) became the 1st Laird of Drumlanrig.
 However, the Castle is now the stunning Dumfriesshire seat of the Duke and Duchess of Buccleuch and Queensberry linking the Douglas history to that of the Scotts of Buccleuch, and also the Montagus of Boughton.